 Health Information Technology Associate in Science

-Subplan Code: HINFO-AS
+Major Code: HINFO-AS

 Health Information Technology (HIT) professionals play a critical role in maintaining, collecting and analyzing the sensitive data doctors, nurses and other healthcare providers rely on to deliver quality medical care in hospitals, physicians’ offices and long-term care facilities.
 Insurance companies and government agencies also employ these professionals to manage patient health information and records, administer computer information systems and code diagnoses and procedures.

 Accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM) Education, Seminole State’s Associate in Science (A.S.) degree in Health Information Technology Program prepares students to utilize technology to collect, analyze, monitor, maintain and report health data.
 Graduates possess the skills required to process requests for patient health documents, code clinical information and review health data for clinical management, billing, reimbursement and compliance while protecting patient privacy.
+This program can be completed as a full-time or part-time student and is offered entirely online.

 Graduates of this program have numerous employment options in healthcare facilities, government agencies and managed care organizations.
 To learn more, visit hicareers.com.